sethneller/sethneller.github.io/index.md

 ---

 ## About Me
-<p align="justify" style="font-size:80%;"> I am currently an Assistant Professor of Economics at the University of Tennessee. <br/>
+<p align="justify" style="font-size:80%;"> I am an Assistant Professor of Economics at the University of Tennessee. <br/>
 <br/>

 My research primarily focuses on the long-run effects of health shocks, particularly those occuring during childhood.
 My <a href="https://sethneller.github.io/papers/neller_jmp_ashes_to_ashes.pdf" style="color:#bf5700;">job market paper</a> investigates the effect of early-life pollution exposure from California wildfires occurring in the mid-20th century in order to better understand how childhood health affects longevity, economic achievement, and disability in mid-to-late adulthood.
 In other work (with <a href="https://samuelarenberg.com/" style="color:#bf5700;">Sam Arenberg</a> and Sam Stripling), we investigate how additional Medicaid coverage in late childhood and early adolescence reduces the likelihood of incarceration as adults. <br/>